roshnikumari-11/FNP_excel_dashboard_project/README.md

 2. Use the **slicers and filters** to interact with and explore the data
 3. Refresh **Power Query connections** if new data sources are added

----

-*Feel free to reach out for questions or suggestions!*